dhall-lang/dhall-lang/standard/type-inference.md

 You can complete a record literal using the record completion operator (`T::r`), which is syntactic sugar for `(T.default ⫽ r) : T.Type`.
-The motivation forx this operator is to easily create records without having to explicitly specify default-valued fields.
+The motivation for this operator is to easily create records without having to explicitly specify default-valued fields.